crweber9874/containers/E1/README.md

-# Basic build codes
+# Example 1: RStan and Docker

+This example builds a container image and launches that image.
+The image, is constructed from the dockerfile.
+The dockerfile is a set of instructions for building a container.
+It creates a docker image -- a set of read only files.
+The image can be executed as a container, a stripped down "virtual environment" that can be run across computational platforms, as its generally built upon a tiny linux environment.

-Docker hub is one location that hosts a lot of images.
-The Rockerverse group releases all sorts of useful rstudio and tidyverse builds.
+Docker Hub is one location that hosts a lot of images.
+The "Rockerverse" group releases useful rstudio and tidyverse builds.
 The code below pulls the image and builds the container.
 The -v tag binds everything in my local workspace to the container.
 I have to specify the platform component, as I'm using a Macbook Pro. -e denotes what users will need to enter as a username and password.
 The image as stored in docker hub is rocker/tidyverse.

 Not all containers allow you to see the underlying code.
 So, I tend to rely on verified images and those with github repositories.
 In any case, here's the code to build a container with all the tidyverse dependencies and functions, in an rstudio environment.
 I bind a directory including all the files to run the analysis for Chapter 6 of my book,

 ```
 docker run  -v $(pwd):/home/rstudio/workspace -p 8787:8787 --platform linux/x86_64  -e USER=a -e PASSWORD=a rocker/tidyverse
 docker run
 ```